-The insurance sector in our country is about to face substantial changes.
-That is the main conclusion drawn from the 14th DECAVI Insurance CEO Event currently taking place in Brussels.
-This event, organized by DECAVI together with service provider KPMG, offers a platform for the CEOs of Ageas and Belfius – each representing an important market share – to shed light on the future of this sector.
+The insurance sector in our country is facing major changes.
+That is again the main conclusion of the 15th DECAVI Insurance CEO Event that takes place today in Brussels.
+At this meeting, organized by DECAVI in collaboration with service provider KPMG, the Belgian CEOs of AXA, Allianz and NN ‒ each representing an important market share ‒ will give their views on the future of this sector.

-Marc Raisière, CEO of Belfius, sees the digitalization of insurance distribution and continuous product innovation as the two most important ways to meet the highly dynamic consumer needs of Belgian policyholders:
+Jef Van In, CEO of AXA Belgium, considers the digitization of insurance distribution and permanent product innovation as the most important responses to the rapidly-changing needs of Belgian policyholders:

-Pieter Herremans, Insurance Practice Leader at KPMG Belgium, embraces these important trends in the Belgian insurance market:
+Pieter Herremans, Insurance Practice Leader at KPMG in Belgium, also subscribes to these important trends in the Belgian insurance market:

-"Existing insurers will need to work together more closely to jointly give the Belgian insurance sector a more customer-friendly and relevant image.
-In doing so, digitalization will play a crucial role and will not necessarily be engaged from outside the sector, but initially from the traditional market players," concludes Herremans.
-"After all, contrary to other consumer sectors, insurance continues to be an extremely complex and regulated profession that is not easy to replicate.
-As a result, the existing traditional insurers have a huge competitive advantage over any potential newcomers."
+"Existing insurers will have to work more closely together to jointly create a more customer-friendly and relevant image for the Belgian insurance sector.
+Digitization plays a crucial role in this and will not so much be used from outside the sector, but first and foremost by the traditional market players.
+Unlike other consumer sectors, insurance remains an extremely complex and highly regulated category that cannot be quickly copied.
+As a result, the current, traditional insurers have an immense competitive advantage over potential new entrants.”